 - 1.58.
 An external examiner shall normally be replaced only upon completion of a term of office.
 There may occasionally be cause for QMUL to terminate an appointment, subject to approval from Senate or its delegated authority.
-Reasons may include: - i. resignation by the examiner; - ii. failure to perform the duties of the examiner; - iii. breakdown in the relationship with QMUL.
+Reasons may include: - i. resignation by the examiner; - ii. failure to perform the duties of the role; - iii. breakdown in the relationship with QMUL.

-External members and intercollegiate members
+External members